TylerHight/TradingBot/docs/architecture_overview.md

 ## Introduction

-TradingBot is an advanced trading bot developed in **Java**.
+Main is an advanced trading bot developed in **Java**.
 It automates trading decisions using adaptive strategies that account for market volatility, trading fees, and investment size.
 The architecture is designed to be modular and scalable, ensuring efficient data processing, decision-making, and execution of trades.
 The system integrates real-time market data with sophisticated machine learning models to enhance trading performance and manage risks effectively.
-TradingBot supports both **stocks** and **cryptocurrencies** to provide a broad range of trading opportunities.
+Main supports both **stocks** and **cryptocurrencies** to provide a broad range of trading opportunities.

 ## Architecture Components